What is a “real” coding language?

 They form 97% of the code for all apps written on web.

 Should you learn PHP?
-Many bootcamps do not offer PHP as a language to be learnt as it is waning in popularity as JavaScript’s popularity has grown in leaps and bounds over the last decade.
+Many bootcamps do not offer PHP as a language to be learnt as it is waning in popularity.
+While JavaScript’s popularity has grown in leaps and bounds over the last decade, it may not be the most useful language to learn.
+JavaScript has as many detractors as it has followers and many tech companies may favour using PHP as a core building block in their technology stack.

 A tech-stack, or stack, is a configuration of languages that a developer/organisation uses to build web or mobile apps.